osgirl/AzureMLSI2018/README.md

 1. Clone the project from GitHub with the command 'git clone https://github.com/booz-allen-hamilton/AzureMLSI2018.git' and navigate to the project root directory in the terminal/CLI
-1. Acquire an Azure subscription on the commercial or gov't cluster with the permissions needed to generate Storage and CosmosDB accounts
+1. Acquire an Azure subscription on the commercial or gov't cluster with the permissions needed to generate/access Storage and CosmosDB accounts (note the generation portions of the script can be deactivated if permissions are not available)
+1. Setup Azure Cloud Shell in your local host environment ()
 1. Setup powershell in your local host environment (https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-linux?view=powershell-6#snap-package)
 1. Configure the local powershell for Azure